 The best time to begin registering with a nursing recruitment agency in the UK is usually around three to four months after starting your new permanent role in the UK.
 This time frame usually means that you are more settled into your new UK life and have passed your OSCE exam.

-It also means you are giving yourself and the nursing recruitment agency plenty of time to take you through the registration process – which varies in length from agency to agency – in order that you may start your first agency shift after the six month Tier 2 visa restriction.
+It also means you are giving yourself and the nursing recruitment agency plenty of time to take you through the registration process – which varies in length from agency to agency – in order that you may start your first agency shift after the six month Health and Care Worker visa restriction.

 Why register with Medacs Healthcare for agency nursing?